Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 Shift Differentials

 Off-hours shifts pay a premium.
 Differentials stack, so a night shift on a holiday weekend pays the highest combined rate.
+This is the fastest way to raise your take-home without changing employers.

 ShiftHourly BonusAnnual Value